- Services for Business

 It is always worthwhile to consider what would happen if you were to lose your job, or were to be made redundant either during the conveyancing process or after completion of a purchase.
 It is possible to obtain insurance from your solicitor to cover abortive costs, survey fees etc should this happen before exchange of contracts (and to cover other contingencies such as being gazumped, or adverse survey or search results).
 Your Independent Financial Advisor will be able to give you advice regarding the various products which are available to cover you in the event that you are out of work and are unable to pay your mortgage after completion.

-You should consider taking out a life insurance policy which would pay off your mortgage if one of you were to die.
+You should consider taking out a life insurance policy that would pay off your mortgage if one of you were to die.
 If the worst happened, at least your home would be secure.
 Advice should be sought from an Independent Financial Advisor on the best policy to suit your needs.

 Due to property prices increasing in recent years, many people are now caught in the inheritance tax trap.
 You should certainly have a will to control what should happen to your property in the event of your death, but if your will is properly drafted, it can also be tax efficient.